loureir-or-not/collatzmark/.github/README.md

 ## Benchmarking using the Collatz conjecture.

-### Why?
+### Why did you make this?

-It's fun to check and see which language is the fastest!
-I also got this idea when Haskell got to iteration 207 before exiting when Rust only got up to 171.
+It's fun to see which language is the fastest!

+### Why did you choose Collatz conjecture and why only 10000 iterations?

+I chose Collatz conjecture because it was brought up in a chatroom and I thought:

+> Why not write Collatz conjecture in Haskell?

+So that is what I did.
+I then, for some reason, tried writing it in Rust.

+What I didn't know was that Godbolt, the tool I used to write the code for both Collatz conjectures with, was killing itself because of how much was being printed.
+I thought it was about how fast the execution was.
+Which confused me and I brought it up in that same chatroom.
+Someone else there wrote a custom version which only printed up to 10000 iterations.
+Using that, I tried writing another implementation and now we are here.

 ### Benchmarks?